sphinx-software/antenna/README.md

 > All of them will receive messages from the channel.
 > This approach is very useful when you want to have various ways of presenting the channel data.

 That's all!
-Happy signalling ❤️
+Happy signaling ❤️

 ## License